burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Overloading

-## Functions and operator overloading precedence
+## Functions and Operator Overloading Precedence

 The function's return type is not part of the function's signature.
 To decide which function overload to use, the compiler looks only at the number and types of the function parameters and arguments.

 1. Exact type matching, or the matching achieved by trivial conversion (array name to a pointer, function name to function pointer, type `T` to `const T`).
 2. Correspondence is achieved by promotion of integral types and promotion of real numbers to integers. (`char` to `int`, `float` to `double`).
 3. Correspondence achieved by standard conversions (`int` to `double`, `double` to `int`), pointers to derivatives to pointers to base classes.
 Pointers to arbitrary types to pointers to `void*`.
 4. Correspondence achieved with user-defined transformations
 5. Correspondence due to ellipsis `...` in the function definition.
+6. Overload the function with references in form `A&&` has priority under constant reference `const A&`.

 If a match can be achieved in **two ways** at the same criteria level, the challenge is considered ambiguous and is rejected.

-Also, overload the function with Xvalue Reference `A&&` has priority under constant reference `const A&`.

-Very popular fix the standard behavior of the compiler, not trying to find an overloaded function in B:
+In context of overloading class member functions there is one problem when we want to take into overload resolution not only members from the current class, but also member functions of a base class.
+C++ treat differently the class scope of base and derived class in context if function names are identical.
+Very popular fix the standard behavior of the compiler, not trying to find an overloaded function in B is the following:
 ```cpp
 class B  {
 public: